abulmo/edax-reversi/README.md

  - the code switch from c99 to c17 and use stdatomic.h threads.h (if available) stdalign.h
  - remove bench.c: most of the functions get optimized out and could not be measured.
  - support only 64 bit OSes.
- - this version is still in development and may change before I release it.

 ## makefile
 the major change is that the ARCH options are no longer the same, as they are too many possible options to enable avx2, avx512, CRC32c, etc.